Mike Williams Player Prop Bets for NFL Week 11 | Los Angeles vs. Pittsburgh 11/21/2021

 Season Stats

-- Williams has seen the ball thrown his way 11 times in the red zone this season, 22.0% of his team's 50 red zone pass attempts.
+- Williams (11 red zone targets) has been the recipient of 22.0% of his team's 50 red zone pass attempts.

+- The Chargers, who rank 16th in the NFL in points scored, have attempted a pass 63.3% of the time while running the ball 36.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Steelers.